Pascal4Games/FullyKioskScreenSaver/README.md

 ## Features

 ```
-1. To avoid AMOLED burn-ins, I added a simple script that will change the space between the TIME and DATE every 5 minutes.
-Feel free to change that too.
+1. To avoid AMOLED burn-ins, I edit file that move random.
+For orginal developer see above.
-2. Thanks to a reddit comment, I added a free weather widget at the top by default.
-You can of course COMMENT IT OUT inside your forked index.html file...
-3. Still polishing :)
 ```